tonywu6/mdbookkit/docs/src/rustdoc-link/name-resolution.md

 }
 ```

-> Note that this is barely valid Rust — `Result::<T, E>;` is a type without a value, and
-> you wouldn't use `serde::Serialize` as a regular macro.
->
-> This is where language servers like rust-analyzer excel — they can [provide maximally
-> useful information out of badly-shaped code][why-lsp].

-The preprocessor appends this fake function to your `lib.rs` or `main.rs` (in memory, it
+The preprocessor appends this fake function to your `lib.rs` or `main.rs` (in memory)
-doesn't modify your file) and [sends][didOpen] it to rust-analyzer.
-Then, for each item
+and [sends][didOpen] it to rust-analyzer.
+Then, for each item that needs to be resolved,
-that needs to be resolved, the preprocessor sends an [external documentation
+the preprocessor sends an [external documentation request][externalDocs].
-request][externalDocs].

 ```json
 {